You don’t have to go abroad to get great scenic diving, it’s all there in Cornwall. The food’s not bad either, according to Andy!

 This was to be our last dive in Cornwall and didn’t quite live up to the first dive.
 A little current, not much life but plenty of kelp so myself and my buddies decided to leave early and return to the boat.
 On the way back we got to see a group of dolphins swimming past, much to Hass’s delight after coming on the boat too.
 After returning to shore we had a debrief and said goodbye to Tracy; we’d eaten so many of her cakes she’d actually run out of flour!
 Those of us who were leaving hit the road and the rest of us stayed a while enjoying the sun.

 That evening, Carol had booked a table at the lifeboat house in Coverack which overlooked the harbour.
-A very nice view to end the evening and the dinner was good as the company.
+A very nice view to end the evening and the dinner was as good as the company.
 Thank you, Carol.
 We all had a great time can’t wait to go back next year.